-Objectives Project Status Comments Scope Project delivered within the approved scope.
-The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
+Objectives Project Status Comments Project Delivery Scope Project delivered within the approved scope. - The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
 Schedule Project delivered within the approved schedule. • Schedule related risks and issues are being monitored, particularly in relation to regulatory authorizations required for in-river works and on-site investigative work.
 Budget Project delivered within the approved budget of \$1.377 billion.
-Project spending for the month of February 2022 was \$21.8 million.
-Total Project spending to date is \$449.3 million; the Project is forecast to be delivered within budget.
-Project Delivery Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
+Project spending for the month of March 2022 was \$22.6 million.
+Total Project spending to date is \$472 million; the Project is forecast to be delivered within budget.
+Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
 The plan includes specific COVID-19 protocols.
-10 Site Safety Inspections were conducted in the month.
-One lost time injury occurred in the month.
+12 Site Safety Inspections were conducted in the month.
+No lost time injuries occurred in the month.
 Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.9.
-The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2011 to 2020 is 2.19 per WorkSafeBC.1 Projec Quality Implement an effective Quality Management System.
-Continued testing and monitoring of the Structural Steel fabrication; including steel testing.
+The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2020 is 1.1 per WorkSafeBC.1 Quality Implement an effective Quality Management System. - Continued monitoring the Structural Steel fabrication, including steel component testing.
 Results to date have shown the steel to be of acceptable quality.
-Environmental Ensure our work is performed in an environmentally responsible manner. • - Two environmental site inspections were conducted in the month.
+Environmental Ensure our work is performed in an environmentally responsible manner. • - Three environmental site inspections were conducted in the month.
 Archaeology Ensure the work is performed in a manner that meets the standards of the Heritage Conservation Act. • Continued to advance the archaeological field program in collaboration with Indigenous groups.
-Completed archaeology investigation at Pier S4.
-Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Installation of the Pier S1 Temporary Trestle was completed.
-Piling at on-land Piers S2, S3, S5, S7, S8, and N3 continued in the month.
-Construction of crane pad for Pier N2 progressed.
+Completed archaeology investigation at Pier S6.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Installation of rebar in preparation for additional concrete pile cap pour progressed at Pier S1.
+Piling at on-land Piers S2, S3, S4, S5, S7, S8, N2, and N3 continued in the month.
+Construction of crane pad for Pier S4 completed.
 Preparation work began for an additional hydraulic model test.

-1 Please note the WSBC classification unit, used as a performance benchmark, has been updated.
+1 Please note the WSBC average injury rate, used as a performance benchmark, has been updated.

-Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • - Continued collaboration with BCIB on labour force requirements S Indigenous Groups Continue to build and maintain a positive collaborative working relationship. • Project Team continues to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
+Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • - Continued collaboration with BCIB on labour force requirements Indigenous Groups Continue to build and maintain a positive collaborative working relationship. - Project Team continues to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
 Partners/Stakeholders Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued handover/transfer agreement discussions regarding the existing bridge with TransLink.
-Continued agreement discussions with TELUS and railway companies.
-Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders.
-Presented a Project update to the Quayside Community Board in New Westminster.
-Conducted a workshop with the Woodlands Working Group to discuss the development of interpretative panels at the site of the former Woodlands Institution.
+Continued agreement discussions with TELUS and railway companies in the month.
+Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • Provided a Project update to the Active Transportation Working Group.
+Continued meeting with the Woodlands Working Group to discuss the development of interpretative panels at the site of the former Woodlands Institution.

-Status Description • Managing critical issues, negotiating resolution; action required immediately • Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required
+Status Description Managing critical issues, negotiating resolution; action required immediately - Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required